-9.1 REGULAR CHECKS
+9.1 Regular checks

-Perform the following checks once a day
+Check the following once a day

-- The light curtain remains in a safe state (OSSDs off). - The beams are interrupted across the whole area of the protected field using a test object (test rod) (TP-30) with an appropriate resolution, in accordance with the following diagram.
+- The light curtain is in a safe state (OSSDs off). - The beams are interrupted across the whole area of the protected field using a test object (test rod) (TP-14 or TP-30) with an appropriate resolution, in accordance with the following diagram.

 - Is the light curtain aligned correctly? - Press gently on the side of the product in both directions.
-The red LED must not light during this process. - Activate the TEST function on the TX side. - The OSSD outputs are opened (red LED, OSSD on the RX side, ON and stop of the controlled machine). - The response time to the machine STOP, including the response time of the light curtain and machine, are within the limit values defined for calculating the safety distance (see Chapter 2.2). - The safety distance between the danger zones and the light curtain must comply with the details specified in Chapter 2.2. - Access and exposure of persons between the light curtain and hazardous machine components must be prevented. - It is not possible to access the machine's danger zones from an unprotected side. - In order to guarantee that the light curtain remains in NORMAL FUNCTION MODE for at least 10-15 minutes and, after positioning the specific test object in the protected field, stays in a SAFE STATE for the same time span, there must be no interference from external light sources. - Check that all additional functions comply by activating them several times under different operating conditions.
+The red LED must not light during this process. - Activate the TEST function on the TX side. - The OSSD outputs are opened (red LED, OSSD on the RX side, ON and stop of the controlled machine). - The response time to the status of the machine STOP, including the response time of the light curtain and machine, is within the limit values defined for calculating the safety distance (see Chapter 2.2). - The safety distance between the danger zones and the light curtain complies with the details specified in Chapter 2.2. - Access and exposure of persons between the light curtain and hazardous machine components is prevented. - It is impossible to access the machine's danger zones from an unprotected side. - In order to guarantee that the light curtain remains in NORMAL FUNCTION MODE for at least 10-15 minutes and, after positioning the specific test object in the protected field, stays in a SAFE STATE for the same time span, there must be no interference from external light sources. - Check that all additional functions comply by activating them several times under different operating conditions.

-9.2 MAINTENANCE
+9.2 Maintenance

-The safety light curtain in the PSEN op2H-A-series does not require any special maintenance.
+The safety light curtain in the PSEN op4F/H-A series does not require any special maintenance.